lembap10/5801P4/README.md

 _for now executes whatever is in main_

-This will request the name of a file to parse.
-This file should be present in the srcFiles folder.
-Do not worry about showing the proper path, simply add the file name.
-This will then print the parsedcode representation of that given code file.
+This will run the program and request:
+Enter the number of students:
+Enter the question type (MC [Multiple Choice] or FB [Fill in the Blank]):
+Enter the intended LMS (canvas, blackboard, or moodle):
+Enter the intended quiz format (qti or gift):
+Enter the name of the file (stored in srcFiles directory) to be parsed:

+Answering all fields adequately will allow for a json file to be outputted.
+The json file will have attributes:

+{
+"numStudents": number of variations to generate "questionType": Type of Question.
+Will be set to multiple choice.
+"intendedLMS": 3 options: canvas, moodle, blackboard "intendedQuizType": 2 options: .gift, .qti

+Multiple Choice exclusive:
+"numChoices": number of choices

+Fill in the blank exclusive:
+"blankLength": desired length of blank
+}

 ## Run Tests